-This unique villa is elegantly furnished with centuries old solid French furnitures, antiques from around the world, African masks and sculptures, art works, complete for a very stylish and discrete living.
+This State-of-the-Art villa is elegantly furnished with centuries old solid French furnitures, antiques and art works from around,

-Perched on a magnificent hill, surrounded by a luxurious sub-tropical forest, its at 10 minutes by car from Barra da Tijuca Beach the best and prettiest beach of Rio de Janeiro.
+Perched on a hill, surrounded by a luxurious sub-tropical forest, its at 10 minutes by car from Barra da Tijuca Beach following the fame of Ipanema Beach the best and prettiest of Rio de Janeiro.

-Set in a residencial zone, protected in a secured road, with permanent guard, Brut Diamond is at a very silent location, the magnificent surroundings are a splendor for nature lovers and sports addicted individuals with refined taste.
+It's located in an exclusive residencial zone, protected in a secured road, with permanent guard, Brut Diamond is at a very silent location, the magnificent surroundings are a splendor for nature lovers and sports addicted individuals with refined taste.